How to Compare Two Websites for SEO

 What Does "Comparing Websites for SEO" Mean?

 An SEO comparison (also called a competitor SEO audit or gap analysis) measures two websites against the same set of technical and on-page SEO criteria.
-The goal is to identify where one site performs better than the other and why.
+The goal is to identify where one site performs better than the other — and more importantly, why.

 How to Compare Two Websites for SEO